minghz/affnist_benchmark/README.md

 2. ?

 # Docker env setup
-Added custom modifications to run with affmnist dataset
+Added custom modifications to run with affnist dataset

 # Docker setup
 * Build the image defined by the Dockerfile